rchampeimont/transition-stories/Waking up non-binary.md

-By River Champeimont, Feb 17th, 2024.
+By River Champeimont, February 17th, 2024.

 # Waking up non-binary
 Last year, I discovered I was a transgender non-binary person.
 Here is what happened.